 Capital One Venture X redemption options

 Before you open ANY credit card, I encourage you to learn about the reward currency said card earns.
-The Capital One Venture X Rewards credit card earns Capital One Venture miles.
+The card_name credit card earns Capital One Venture miles.

 There are two ways to redeem Venture miles for travel: